efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 #### Salary Cap Background
 More context on the salary cap may be helpful to understand the data.
 The league salary cap applies to each team and increases each year, but salary caps can very by team based on factors including unique player contracts, carry-over cap space from prior years, and dead cap space from releasing players with guaranteed money.
 My data analysis uses salary cap hit and salary cap percentage from players on each team.
 Dead cap space would prevent a team from using all their cap space, and total cap hit percentage would be lower for that team.

-Here's more info from pro football network [Salary Cap](https://www.profootballnetwork.com/nfl-salary-cap-space-by-team):
+Here's more info from Pro Football Network [Salary Cap](https://www.profootballnetwork.com/nfl-salary-cap-space-by-team):
 >In 2025, the league set the base salary cap for all teams at $279.2 million.
 Each team then adds on any rolled-over money from the previous season.
 In essence, this is money that they did not spend against the previous cap.
 Some further adjustments based on contractual elements are then made to achieve a final number for each team.
 >
 >Per-game bonuses and incentives also count against the salary cap.
 How much they count against the cap in a single year is dependent on various factors.
 Any incentives considered “likely to be earned” count against the cap in that year, and if the player does not reach the threshold, the team pays back the incentives in the form of cap credits as part of cap adjustments.